One thing that’s on the radar screens of nearly every franchise executive is early identification of an applicant’s level of passion for the business.

 She holds meetings with her staff to involve them in the current state of the business and Karen brainstorms with them and discusses ways to improve customer service.

-The end result?
-Karen's pizza store not only survived the recession and outlasted the competition, her sales figures went through the roof!
+Karen’s pizza store not only survived the recession and outlasted the competition, her sales figures went through the roof!

 It’s all because Karen has the passion and determination and more important, the self-discipline that all great franchisees have.